-Unresolved Prior Year Audit Findings
+Unresolved Prior Year Audit Findings This indicator notes whether the school's auditor disclosed that audit findings from a

-This indicator notes whether the school's auditor disclosed that audit findings from a prior year have not been corrected.
-Each school's auditor reviews the prior year's audit findings to ensure that the school has taken appropriate measures to resolve findings.
+2 Changes in temporarily restricted net assets have been omitted.

-$^{^2}$ Changes in non-cash income statement accounts have been omitted (amortization of debt issuance costs, unrealized gains/losses, and temporarily restricted net assets).
+3 Changes in certain non-cash income statement accounts have been omitted (amortization of debt issuance costs, unrealized gains/losses, and deferred rent).

-3 Total interest expense should not include interest on capital lease payments.
+4 Total interest expense should not include interest on capital lease payments or amortization of debt issuance costs.